ninjaaron/replacing-bash-scripting-with-python/README.rst

 If you want to build a more complete set of flags and arguments for a CLI program, the standard library module for that is argparse_.
-The tutorial leaves out some useful info, so here's the `API docs`_. click_ is a popular and powerful third-party module for building even more advanced CLI interfaces.
+The tutorial in that link leaves out some useful info, so here are the `API docs`_. click_ is a popular and powerful third-party module for building even more advanced CLI interfaces.

 .. _argparse: https://docs.python.org/3/howto/argparse.html
 .. _API docs: https://docs.python.org/3/library/argparse.html